jsmnnfr/jsmnnfr/README.md

 ## 💚 About Me

 Hi!
 Thanks for stopping by.
 I'm someone who loves coding, design, and anything cute + aesthetic.
 I enjoy building projects that mix creativity and tech.
-I also love BTS and manhwa characters — they inspire my style and mood a lot.
+I also love BTS and manhwa characters.

 ## 🌿 Mood Everyday